Is my Cash App balance insured by the FDIC?

 Does FDIC insurance cover fraud on individual transactions?

-No, the FDIC insures your Cash App balance up to $250,000 if our partner banks that hold your funds go out of business.
+No, the FDIC insures your Cash App balance up to $250,000 if our partner bank that holds your funds, Wells Fargo Bank, goes out of business.
 FDIC insurance coverage does not protect individual transactions.
 We do offer help for individual transactions.
-If you have an issue with a Cash Card purchase, you can file a dispute.
+If you have an issue with a Cash App Card purchase,you can file a dispute.
 You can also report a potential scam payment.
 Recognizing and avoiding scams can be helpful in preventing the need to file a claim.